4 things to know about Apple's red iPhone, new iPad and movie app

 Its coolest feature is automatic captioning.
 It transcribes what you say while recording and overlays the video with text.
 Sites like Facebook and Twitter autoplay videos, but with the sound off by default.
 This has created a trend where people will just watch the videos without sound.
 News organizations and other video makers have responded by adding text to everything, and now iPhone filmmakers can do the same.

-The app will be available until April.
+The app will not be available until April.